Unveiling the Magic of Roe Sushi: A Tasty Starter's Guide 🍣

 The rest, as they say, is history.
 Today, roe sushi is not only a staple in Japan but has also found its way into the hearts and palates of sushi lovers worldwide.
 Want to try your hand at making roe sushi at home?
 Check out our guide on how to master the art of making sushi and get ready to impress your friends with your culinary prowess!

-We've taken a peek into the historical roots and changes in the usage of roe in sushi.
-Now, let's examine the key dates and significant events that have brought its journey from Japan to the global dining table.
+Having delved into the historical origins and evolution of using roe in sushi, let's take a closer look at the key dates and events that have shaped its journey from Japan to the rest of the world.

 Significant Dates and Events in the History of Roe Sushi